 How were the vaccines developed so quickly?

-Although the COVID-19 vaccines developed by Pfizer, Moderna and Johnson & Johnson were developed more quickly than other vaccines, the FDA announced they followed all established protocols for vaccine development and testing and met the FDA’s standards for emergency use authorization.
-The FDA has given its full approval to the Pfizer vaccine for individuals age 16 and up, and to the Moderna vaccine for individuals age 18 and up.
-According to the Michigan Department of Health and Human Services, scientists had a head start thanks to vaccine research already started during previous outbreaks caused by related coronaviruses such as SARS (Severe Acute Respiratory Syndrome) and MERS (Middle East Respiratory Syndrome).
+Although the COVID-19 vaccines developed by Pfizer, Moderna, Novavax and Johnson & Johnson were developed more quickly than other vaccines, the FDA announced they followed all established protocols for vaccine development and testing and met the FDA’s standards for emergency use authorization.

 Are there populations who can’t get the vaccine or who should proceed with caution?

-There are some groups that might not be able to get vaccinated just yet:
+There are some groups that are not be able to get vaccinated:

 Some individuals might want to talk to their doctor about the best course of action: